dorottyaboa/econolearn/README.md

-# EconoLearn 📈
+# ECONOLEARN

 An interactive economics learning app built with Streamlit and Claude Code.
-I wish to update it and I also welcome any changes and suggestions.
+I wish to update it and I also welcome any changes and suggestions :))

 ## Features